artembatyr/FullStackImageUploader/README.md

 - **Port conflicts**: Change ports in `docker-compose.yml` if needed
 - **Frontend not updating**: Restart the frontend with `npm start`

+##  How upload and analyse DICOM files?
+1. Drag and drop any DICOM files from folder: 'DICOM_FILES_FOR_UPLOAD' to the box inside your app.
+2. Then you can go and view your uploaded files and click analyse image button.

 ## 📜 License

 MIT License